August 31, 2021

 AUG 24, oncologic verses: Pat's adenoma

-You can view these verses in a wider context by proceeding to 'Nurse-Verse: Patients and their Maladies' on our full-service blog "Edifying Nonsense".
+You can view all such verses in a wider context by proceeding to the collection of "ONCOLOGY VERSES" on our full-service blog "Edifying Nonsense".
 Click HERE!

 August 23, 2021

-AUG 23, pandemic poetry: cleaning services
+AUG 23, limerick variation: C-rhyme extension -- cleaning services

 Authors' Note: This verse, inspired by OEDILF editor MikeAq's experience with housecleaning during the COVID-19 era imagines the broad spectrum of protective measures needed in the corporate or institutional setting.